legetz/sf-metadata-adjust/messages/metadata.integrity.md

 # flags.gitDepth.description
 Number of commits to inspect for deletions.
 Values greater than available history will be clamped.

+# flags.testWith.description
+Treat provided identifiers as manually removed metadata.
+Use `Object.Field__c` for fields or class name for Apex.
+Repeat flag to test multiple items.

 # examples
 - Analyze latest 5 commits in the current directory:
   <%= config.bin %> <%= command.id %>